latofonts/lato-source/README.md

 - Added scripted build system (see Building)
 - Improved anchors for `mark` & `mkmk` (WIP)
 - Added `table STAT` definition in FEA
+- **TODO** Automate `STAT` building either via statmake or FEA.
+Right now it’s done via FEA but it’s stupid since the statics get the STAT for the VF.
+Perhaps just remove STAT from the statics in a postprocessing step
+- **TODO** Reduce the amount of glyphs for which `mark` and `mkmk` are generated.
+Right now the ufo2ft feature builder makes the feature for far too many glyphs which bloats the fonts.
+Customize the feature writer.

 ### Version 3.002.dev1 (2019-10-14)